xmhubj/fabric-kafka/README.md

 # Fabric Network with Kafka

-Hyperledger Fabric Network with Kafka Consensus on Kubernetes.
+A fully automated way to setup Hyperledger Fabric Network with Kafka Consensus on Kubernetes.

 ## Introduction